maoschanz/drawing/CONTRIBUTING.md

 - Use double quotes for strings the user might see, and single quotes otherwise (paths, constants, enumerations, dict keys, …)

+### Structure of the code

+The `data` directory contains data useful for installation but useless to the execution (app icons, desktop launcher, settings schemas, appdata, …).

+According to some people, this directory should contain the UI resources, but here no: resources used by the app (`.ui` files, in-app icons, …) are in `src`, along with the python code.

+- See [here](./diagrams/README.md) for explanations about the architecture
+- See [here](./diagrams/) for class diagrams (**WORK IN PROGRESS**)

 ### UI design

+If you want to change something to the user interface:

+##### About Glade

-People sometimes like to design their apps in Glade, but in Drawing, the main `.ui` files are mere templates filled algorithmically according to the user's settings, so you kinda have to run the app to be sure of how your changes to these files actually look like.
+People sometimes like to design their apps in Glade, or in the "GUI designer" extension integrated in GNOME Builder.

+But in Drawing, the UI is modular, and the `.ui` files are mere templates filled algorithmically according to the user's actions and settings.
+So you have to:

+- edit them with a text editor, since the point of a given file is hard to understand by just looking at the Glade preview;
+- actually run the app to be sure of how your changes to these files actually look like once filled with the accurate widgets.

+If you **ever** even try to use Glade or a similar software, the auto-generated code will re-order all the lines, and add dozens of useless properties.
+Such a commit diff would be unreadable, so a merge request with this kind of change would be rejected.

+Glade also removes all comments, which are essential to the generation of the translation files.
+It also removes some of the empty containers meant to be filled by the python code, thus breaking the app.
+Do not use Glade.

+##### Design guidelines

 Try to respect [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/stable/) as much as possible, while making your feature available from the menubar